Make your own custom first aid kit, for you and your dog

 I was determined to make sure that both he and I (and also, Bella) had at least a few supplies in case of an emergency, but I ran into some challenges.
 Prepackaged first aid kits oftentimes contained items we didn’t need, frequently didn’t have items we wanted, were usually too bulky and heavy for our needs, and were too expensive to boot.
 I found that if you get creative, you can really make a decent first aid package that weighs almost nothing, and is catered to the specific needs of you and your dog.
 While we typically trail run where most people would hike, our suggestions would also be perfect for day hikers, or even a night or two of backpacking.

-Disclaimer: The information in this blog is informational in nature, please consult your veterinarian or doctor if you have concerns with the health of your dog or yourself.
+Disclaimer: The information in this blog is informational in nature, please consult your veterinarian or doctor if you have concerns about the health of your dog or yourself.
 We are not and do not claim to be medical or veterinary professionals, and our first aid list is not necessarily a comprehensive list.

 Consider the scenarios

 Think about what scenarios or situations you perceive you might encounter.
 Consider minor injuries, which to us means you can still hike out…even if it takes awhile.
 Think about major injuries, where you may need to prevent or treat shock, and wait for rescue.
 Both scenarios require extra water, calories, and layers in addition to first aid supplies.
 An emergency could also be caused by a weather system moving in (think hypothermia).
 Think about who you are traveling with, and also what injuries your dog might sustain.
 We consider sprained ankles, lacerations from falling on rocks for us, and paw problems for Bella as some of our highest probability injuries.
 Also, consider your dog’s weight.
 If Bella were unable to hike out, Pat and I would have to take turns carrying her or look for extra help.
-She’s 60 lbs, so getting her out could take us awhile.
+She’s 60 lbs, so getting her out could take us a while.
 For a very large dog, you might need to rally an even larger rescue party.

 The mental game